skyray1977/THM_Dodge/README.md

 ⚠️ Educational Purpose Only

 This content is for educational and authorized pen-testing only.
-Always ensure you what are you doing before testing on any networks/systems.
+Please, always ensure you know what are you doing before testing on any networks/systems.